-Upon a day, when the moon rose to stay
+Upon a night, where the moon rose to stay

 And look upon us with fervent fervor,